samid737/phaser3-plugin-pathbuilder/README.md

 # Phaser 3 Plugin Path Builder

+NOTE: I notice there is not much activity on issues and can imagine issues exist.
+Should you encounter issues, please do submit them and I will look into it!
+Also any suggestions or feature requests that you would like to see, feel free to submit them via issues.
+Much appreciated.

 A tool to build paths for [Pathfollowers](https://labs.phaser.io/index.html?dir=paths/followers/) and path [tweens](https://labs.phaser.io/index.html?dir=paths/).
 Draw and edit Lines, Bezier Curves, Splines and Ellipses during runtime and export them to Phaser.
 [Demo](https://samid737.github.io/pathbuilder/).

 ![](https://media.giphy.com/media/p3AwdolG7NFjTGTE3P/giphy.gif)